blackfuel/asuswrt-merlin-xtables/README.md

 # asuswrt-merlin-xtables

 The files in this repo are compiled into the Asuswrt-Merlin firmware.
-This adds new capabilities for iptables **targets** (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and iptables **matches** (fuzzy, iface, ipv4options, lscan, pknock).
+This adds new capabilities for iptables **targets** (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and iptables **matches** (fuzzy, iface, ipv4options, lscan, pknock, psd, quota2).

 ## Targets